Medically reviewed by The Dermatologists and written by Dr. Alexander Börve

 Hidradenitis suppurativa can resemble acne, so you should seek care in order to distinguish it from other conditions.
-Also seek care if the condition worsens or persists.
-Long-standing hidradenitis suppurativa may lead to skin cancer.
+Also seek care if the condition worsens or persists, long-standing inflammation may lead to skin cancer.

 Early diagnosis and treatment can prevent it from worsening.

 Antibiotics can prevent the condition from worsening, and corticosteroids can reduce inflammation.
 Antibiotics, corticosteroids, antiandrogens, immunosuppressants, estrogen derivatives, 5-Alpha-reductase inhibitors and retinoids are often used to reduce symptoms.

 Wide surgical excision, with margins well beyond the clinical borders of activity, remains the most definitive surgical therapy, however, there is no ultimate cure.

 American Academy of Dermatology.
 Hidradenitis Suppurativa.
 Available at: https://www.aad.org/public/diseases/painful-skin-joints/hidradenitis-suppurativa

 Hidradenitis Suppurativa Foundation, Inc. Available at: http://www.hs-foundation.org/